wp-plugins/custom-avatars-for-comments/readme.txt

 You have to modify your theme a little for this to work, see the Installation section.

+See a [live demo](http://www.nkuttler.de/wordpress/custom-avatars-for-comments/) on my the plugin's home page.

 = My plugins =

 [Better tag cloud](http://www.nkuttler.de/wordpress/nktagcloud/): I was pretty unhappy with the default WordPress tag cloud widget.
 This one is more powerful and offers a list HTML markup that is consistent with most other widgets.